Tejiri-79/First-repo/README.md

 jupyter notebook
 Open Lab 5.ipynb in your browser.

-Features
-Reads and processes a CSV file (Salaries.csv).
+Running the Tests
+Breakdown of Tests
+The notebook contains various data analysis (EDA) steps, such as:
-Displays the first 20 rows of the dataset.
+Displaying the first 20 rows of the dataset (df.head(20)).
-Counts unique values in key columns like salary and discipline.
+Counting unique values in key columns like salary and discipline.
-Analyzes data types and structures using df.info().
+Checking data types and structures using df.info().
-Uses visualizations with matplotlib and seaborn.
+Visualizing data distributions using matplotlib and seaborn.

+Deployment
+This project is not designed for deployment but can be run locally using Jupyter Notebook.

 Author
 Tejiri
-GitHub: Tejiri-79
+GitHub profile: Tejiri-79
 License - This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Inspired by DATA ANALYSIS TOOLS
 Thanks to resources from online tutorials and documentation and My Prof. Omar